Updates

 The mangrove ecosystem is a critical natural asset that offers climate resilience, coastal protection, and economic benefits.
 Conservation efforts must focus on sustainable management, legal protection, and community participation to prevent further degradation.
 Strengthening conservation programs and integrating the mangrove ecosystem into climate policies will ensure long-term ecological and economic sustainability.

-Mangrove Ecosystem: Global and National Conservation Initiatives
+Global and National Mangrove Initiatives

 Recognizing the importance of mangroves in mitigating climate change and supporting the blue economy, several global and national initiatives have been launched to enhance mangrove conservation, restoration, and sustainable management.
 Among them, the Mangrove Alliance for Climate (MAC) and Mangrove Initiative for Shoreline Habitats & Tangible Incomes (MISHTI) are key efforts.